graphprotocol/hypergraph/docs/recap-and-future-strategy.md

 Of course we probably want to have both, but in reality I believe the outcome looks very different.

-One we have clarify I see multiple possible scenarios:
+One we have clarity I see multiple possible scenarios:

 - Build something completely from ground up (CRDTs, Sync, Key Management, etc.)
 - Leverage existing CRDTs and built on top of those (Yjs, Automerge - they are all document based)